Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Pour over coffee makers without plastic

 The Chemex is a classic, and probably the healthiest coffee maker there is.
 You may have seen it on Don Draper’s kitchen counter in Mad Men, or read about it in Ian Fleming’s James Bond novel, From Russia, With Love.
+(In case you didn’t know, we’re suckers for coffee scenes in movies.)
 Or perhaps you just came across it in a display at the Museum of Modern Art in New York City.

 The one-piece, hourglass-shaped glass carafe with the wood collar and leather thong hasn’t changed its stylish ways since it was invented way back in 1941.
 It’s been plastic-free since then as well.

 The Chemex will challenge your brewing skills.
 It’s one for the pour-over purists.
-You start by folding and placing a thick filter in the top funnel, where you’ll scoop in your ground beans, then you slowly pour your hot water through them and watch the coffee flow into the bottom reservoir.
+Our Chemex brewing process begins with folding and placing a thick filter in the top funnel, where you scoop in your ground beans.
+Then you slowly pour your hot water through them and watch the coffee flow into the bottom reservoir.
 The thick filter removes oil from the coffee and gives you a really clean drink.